nh-server/switch-guide/docs/user_guide/all/making_essential_backups.md

 :::

-### Instructions:
+## Instructions

 1. Enter RCM and inject the hekate payload.
-    - If you use a modchipped Switch, you can simply just turn your Switch on with the hekate payload renamed to `payload.bin` on the root of your microSD card.
+    * If you use a modchipped Switch, you can simply just turn your Switch on with the hekate payload renamed to `payload.bin` on the root of your microSD card.
 1. Use the touch screen or Joy-Cons to navigate to `Tools` > `Backup eMMC`.
 1. Tap on `eMMC BOOT0 & BOOT1`
-    - This should only take a few seconds, but if your microSD card is very slow, it may take around a minute.
+    * This should only take a few seconds, but if your microSD card is very slow, it may take around a minute.
 1. Tap on `Close` to continue, then tap on `eMMC RAW GPP`
-    - This will take a long time.
+    * This will take a long time.
 Expect it to take between 10 minutes to an hour (or more, if your microSD card is very slow).
-    - If your microSD card has less than 32GB of space available, please follow the "**About microSD cards with less than 32GB of free space**" instructions at the end of this section instead.
+    * If your microSD card has less than 32GB of space available, please follow the "**About microSD cards with less than 32GB of free space**" instructions at the end of this section instead.
 1. Go to the top right and press `Close` > `Home`.
 1. Navigate to `Tools` > `USB tools` > `SD card` and plug your Switch into your PC via USB.
 1. Copy the `backup` folder on your microSD card to a safe location on your PC.